aspecto-io/aspecto-demo-services/README.md

     * Register new users to the system
 - Scraper:
     * Expose api to create new scraping jobs
-    * Handle scraping jobs from sqs and write new jobs to that queue.
-    * Access the wikipedia public api to search for articles with specific text, and push the result to simple pipeline sqs queue in batches for processing.
+    * Access the wikipedia public api to search for articles with specific text, and push the result to simple pipeline sqs queue for processing.
 - Wikipedia Service:
     * In PROCESSING mode - fetch wikipedia article data from the pipeline, and store it in db.
     * In SERVER mode - expose http api for users to query and modified the articles data